Recent Developments in the Law CLE

 KU Law hosts a Recent Developments in the Law CLE program each spring.
 Attorneys are invited to learn about the latest developments in a wide range of law practice areas.
 Attendees can earn CLE hours in Kansas and Missouri.

 Join us for a one-day CLE covering recent developments in the law.
-This program is approved for eight hours of CLE credit in Kansas and Missouri, including one hour of ethics and professionalism and one hour of elimination of bias in Missouri.
-The registration fee is $150.
+This program is approved for eight hours of CLE credit in Kansas and Missouri, including two hours of ethics and professionalism.

 Schedule